szymonkaliski/hhtwm/README.md

   <img src="assets/screencast.gif" />
 </p>

-HHTMW is a module for [Hammerspoon](http://www.hammerspoon.org) providing automatic layout-based tiling.
+HHTWM is a module for [Hammerspoon](http://www.hammerspoon.org) providing automatic layout-based tiling.

 It's configurable, hackable, and composes well with other Hammerspoon libraries.